 - NSF Major Research Instrumentation (MRI)

 MRI provides support to acquire critical research instrumentation to advance fundamental science and engineering research.
 Learn more about the program here.
 UTC can submit three applications to this program each year: 2 proposals to acquire instrumentation costing between $100,000 - $1 million, and 1 proposal to acquire instrumentation costing more than $1 million.
-An internal competition is held each fall to select the project teams approved to submit to NSF the following January.
+An internal competition is held each spring to select the project teams approved to submit to NSF the following November.

 - ORAU Ralph E Powe, Jr. Faculty Enhancement Award